 Organic is costly.
 Well, so does your health.
 But if you don’t buy organic, protect yourself by washing or better say soaking produce using a simple mixture.

 Ingredients are water and raw cider vinegar or regular vinegar.
-Mix one cap of vinegar with filtered water and soak your fruits and veggies for 15-20 minutes.
+Mix one vinegar bottle cap with filtered water and soak your fruits and veggies for 15-20 minutes.

 Vinegar is a miracle worker.
 It kills bacteria and helps to remove pesticides on fruits and vegetables.